-Last week I started writing about how much does it cost to live in Bucharest.
-Now, it is time to take a look at the first category of expenses – the ones for basic survival.
+Last week I started writing about how much it costs to live in Bucharest.
+Now, it is time to look at the first category of expenses for basic survival.

-So let’s get some ideas about how much does it cost to live in Bucharest:
+So let’s get some ideas about how much it costs to live in Bucharest:

-In Bucharest, the cost of accommodation is usually (significantly) lower than in any other big city of Romania and lower than in any other capital in the European Union.
+In Bucharest, accommodation cost is usually (significantly) lower than in any other big city in Romania and lower than in any other capital in the European Union.

 Students in state universities may expect to pay something between 30-50 €/m for shared dorms.
 In a shared dorm, there usually are 2 to 5 people.
 There may be private dorms, and their price may be up to 100 €/m, but I haven’t seen or heard of such a thing.
-I lived for a few times, for a few months in students’ dorms in Grozăveşti and Regie.
+I lived a few times in students’ dorms in Grozăveşti and Regie for a few months.
 The conditions were awful.
-There are all sorts of bugs, your personal belongings are not safe – there is a lot of stealing even if the doors are “officially” locked and anyone can come in or out of the buildings (cămine), even if officially there is a doorman and/or an interphone.
+There are all sorts of bugs, and your personal belongings are not safe – there is a lot of stealing even if the doors are “officially” locked and anyone can come in or out of the buildings (cămine), even if officially there is doorman and/or an interphone.

-The appropriate moment for buying a dorm place is in the spring when a lot of students disappointed by the “cămin” experience prefer to get a rent.
-KEEP IN MIND, IN STUDENT DORMS COOKING IS FORBIDDEN.
+The appropriate moment for buying a dorm place is in the spring when many students are disappointed by the “cămin” experience and prefer to get rent.
+KEEP IN MIND IN STUDENT DORMS, COOKING IS FORBIDDEN.
 So even if you pay less for the accommodation, you will pay more for the food.

 Small studio/”garsonieră” (1 room)

-Theoretically and most often, this is the first choice for someone who has a tight budget.
-Some even extend the concept of “student dorm” to a studio, which can be shared by two persons.
-The concept of “garsonieră” may vary depending on what you expect to find more than the actual living room: bathroom, small kitchen, balcony, storage closet.
-The monthly prices of the small studios vary depending on these 5 big factors:
+Theoretically and most often, this is the first choice for someone with a tight budget.
+Some even extend the concept of a “student dorm” to a studio, which can be shared by two persons.
+The idea of “garsonieră” may vary depending on what you expect to find more than the actual living room: bathroom, small kitchen, balcony, storage closet.
+The monthly prices of the small studios vary depending on these 5 significant factors:

 – dimensions: 6 mp (square meters) – 30 mp and, of course, the facilities and the furniture